tihmstar/ps4-kexec702/README.md

 If you do not want to call the syscall from userspace, you can pass the address of a function pointer as `sys_kexec_ptr`. `kexec_init` will write to it the address of `sys_kexec`, so you can invoke it manually (see kexec.h for its prototype and how the arguments are passed).
-Note that the data buffers still need to be userspace pointers in this case, unless you modify kexec.c to use different copy functions.

 If you are using the standalone kexec.bin blob, then the `kexec_init` function is always located at offset 0, so simply call the base address of the blob.